bsojapan/bsojapan.github.io/static/02_earth/ga_midworks.md

 However,I also have vivid memories of things likethe Angel Interceptors launching in formation, the dynamic presence of the Pursuit Vehicle, and the emergency ejection seats.

-The war in *Captain Scarlet* mirrors the dynamics of modern warfare, in particular, regarding the origins of the outbreak of hostilities, the rationale used to justify subsequent reprisals, and the escalation of combat resulting from a cycle of retaliatory attacks.
-The Mysterons or Spectrum represent the likes of the U.S., Israel and Iran, or Russia and Ukraine; consequently, these conflicts never come to an end.
+The war depicted in *Captain Scarlet* seems to mirror the dynamics of modern warfare—particularly regarding the causes of hostilities, the logic used to justify subsequent retaliatory measures, and the way combat escalates through a cycle of reprisal.
+Both the Mysterons and Spectrum behave much like nations that justify war, ensuring that the conflict never truly ends.
+Although the series was set against the backdrop of the Cold War, the Andersons' storytelling resonates with contemporary international conflicts, vividly illustrating the folly of war.
-This work shows Anderson's uncanny ability to predict the future and it brilliantly captures the foolish nature of war.